kadjei23/Azure-VPN-setup-and-usage/README.md

 </p>

 <h1>VPN setup and forwarding traffic through virtual machine as well as showing connectivity.</h1>
-In this tutorial, we are going to be learning how to create a virtual machine within azure through windows and setting up a VPN with PROTONVPN.  <br />
+In this tutorial, we are going to be learning how to create a virtual machine within azure through windows and setting up a VPN with PROTONVPN.
+The objective is to show you how you can connect and browse through the internet in any country by using a VPN.  <br />

 <h2>Environments and Technologies Used</h2>